George-Went/Node-Course/courseNotes.md

 ### Problems you can run into
 ```
-cannont set headers after they are sent to the client
+Error: cannont set headers after they are sent to the client
 ```
 This is due to the server trying to respond twice to the user, http request have a single request that goes to the server and a single respone that comes out from the server.
 The above error message is due to the server trying to send back two responses.
 This can be fixed by either using a ```return``` statment or making sure that all responsed are covered by defensive features such as ```else``` clauses.